DigitalCommons/mykomap-monolith/docs/architecture.md

 For these reasons, serving all the data straight to a front-end is not viable.
 In order to reduce loading times and computational load on the clients, we need a back-end that has access to all the data and can perform searches on it, then serves the front-end clients with the minimum required data it needs to render the UI.

 > **_NOTE:_** In order to minimise the amount of data served to the front-end, we don't include dataset item IDs, only an array of their locations.
-Therefore the front-end generally refers to items by their array index (sometimes abbreviated in the code as `ix`).
+Therefore the front-end generally refers to items by their integer array index (sometimes abbreviated in the code as `ix`).
 An item's index is persistent in the short term, e.g. within a single browser session, but can change when new data is loaded into the back-end.
-An item's ID is more stable, ideally permanent.
+An item's string ID is more stable, ideally permanent.

 ## System architecture